MarcialRosales/rabbitmq-tracing-guide/README.md

 ## Firehose

-The **Firehose** allows us to sniff messages as they traverse RabbitMQ and sends a copy of each sniffed message to an exchange.
+The **Firehose** allows us to trace messages as they traverse RabbitMQ and sends a copy of each traced message to an exchange.
 It is up to us to bind a queue to that exchange in order to get those messages.

 ### Who can use it

 Only **Operators** -those who have access to **RabbitMQ** via `rabbitmqctl`- can enable this feature.
-However, once it is enabled, any user which has permission to bind a queue to the `amq.rabbitmq.trace` exchange can use this feature to sniff messages.
+However, once it is enabled, any user which has permission to bind a queue to the `amq.rabbitmq.trace` exchange can use this feature to trace messages.

 ### How to enable/configure it